roseengineering/bemcssify/README.md

 file are appended to the CSS output file.
 The name of this output file is passed as an argument to the transform.
 To bundle your CSS into one file use the '-o outfile' option.
-If this argument is not given, no CSS will be bundled.
+If this argument is not given, no CSS will be bundled together.

+If the '-i' option is given, only the name of the css file that would of been bundled is written instead to the output file.

 Upon being required, the transform will parse the CSS file and return a javascript object of the BEM CSS modifiers contained